catvasily/eegfhabrainage/preprocessing/README.md

 ## Multiple files pipeline

-Here is jsut an example of loop that you can use to slice multiple files.
-The output of these routine will be multiple NumPy array and csv files:
+Here is just an example of a loop that you can use to slice multiple files.
+The output of this routine will be multiple NumPy array and csv files:

 ```python
 import os